1. Everyone will know I have filed for bankruptcy.

 Unless you are a prominent person or a major corporation and the filing is picked up by the media, the chances are very good that the only people who will know about a filing are your creditors.
 While it is true that bankruptcy is a public legal proceeding, the number of people filing is so massive that very few publications have the space, the manpower or the inclination to run all of them.

 2. All debts are wiped out in Chapter 7 bankruptcy.

-3. I’ll lose everything I have.
+3. I will lose everything I have.

-4. I’ll never get credit again.
+4. I will never get credit again.